terra-reference/terraref.github.io/_posts/blog/2016-02-18-feb-2016-trait-data-meeting-notes.markdown

 Darwin Campbell (Iowa State) gave an overview of the [genomes2fields](http://www.genomes2fields.org/) project.
 G2F is a multi-institutional effort to study gene by environment interactions in Corn.
 There are twenty-five locations across North America participating, using common methods to study corn traits.
 They plant the same genotypes at many sites and collect a set of fourteen traits and eleven meterological variables.

-To support this work, they use iPlant for collaboration and data management, Google Spreadsheets with templates and instructions for collecting data, and are using [BMS](https://www.integratedbreeding.net/) and [GOBII](http://www.gobiiproject.org/).
+To support this work, they use iPlant for collaboration and data management, Google Spreadsheets with templates and instructions for collecting data (e.g. [this spreadsheet template](https://goo.gl/sGAzID)), and are using [BMS](https://www.integratedbreeding.net/) and [GOBII](http://www.gobiiproject.org/).
 Effort is under way to link field data into BMS.

 Key recommendations: